SciML/sciml.ai/index.md

 - **The largest set of algorithms**.
 [From the ODE methods alone](https://juliadiffeq.github.io/DiffEqDocs.jl/latest/solvers/ode_solve.html), choose between methods such as the 14th Order Feagin methods, the recent Verner Efficient methods with high order interpolations, or the classic dopri methods.
-  The included set dwarfs what is presented by other ecosystems.
+  We offer all of the bells and whistles: high-order symplectic methods, highly efficient Rosenbrock methods for stiff ODEs and DAEs, high-order adaptive methods for stochastic differential equations, strong stability presurving (SSP) Runge-Kutta methods for Hyperbolic PDEs, etc. The included set dwarfs what is presented by other ecosystems.
 - **A clean user interface**.
 For the different types of equations, users define a Problem type, and call solve.
 The Solution type which solve creates then acts similarly for all types of equations, and includes conveniences like an array interface